What’s in the Golang syscall package? No, wait. . .back up a bit. What’s a syscall? And what do people mean when they talk about the kernel or glibc?

 Join in to gain insight into what’s going on at a system level when you run your code.
 As a developer, you probably don’t need to know these details day to day, but it’s always good to know how things work.

-Liz Rice is the technology evangelist at container security specialists Aqua Security.
-Previously, she cofounded container startup Microscaling Systems, which built a real-time scaling engine and the popular image inspector MicroBadger.
-Liz has a wealth of software development, team, and product management experience from her years spent working on network protocols and distributed systems and in digital technology sectors such as VOD, music, and VoIP.
-When not building startups and writing code, Liz loves riding bikes in places with better weather than her native London.
+Liz Rice is the technology evangelist at container security specialists Aqua Security and coauthor of the O’Reilly report Kubernetes Security.
+She has a wealth of software development, team, and product management experience from her years spent working on network protocols and distributed systems and in digital technology sectors such as video on demand (VOD), music, and voice over internet protocol (VoIP).
+When not building startups and writing code, Liz loves riding bikes in places with better weather than her native London or racing in virtual reality on Zwift.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com